maxtaco/pubjs/README.md

 ```

 However you can switch from HTML mode into JavaScript mode, with the
 `{% .. %}` environment.
-Inside JavaScript environment, use normal
+Inside a JavaScript environment, use normal
-JavaScript, and the function `print` to output HTML:
+JavaScript, and also the function `print` to output HTML:

 ```html
 <b>Name</b>: %{name}<br/>